vidi-insights/vidi-metrics/README.md

 ## Try it out
 A demo micro-service can be found in `test/demo.js` and ran via npm.
 It listens on UDP for JSON messages and via Seneca for `role:metrics, cmd:write`.
-If data is provided it will be sent through the pipeline and emitted emitted to console.
+If data is provided it will be sent through the pipeline and emitted to console.
 The demo emits input and output.
 Be sure to run `npm install` before running the demo.

 ```